About Land Search and Rescue

-We are a national volunteer organisation which provides land search and rescue services to lost, missing and injured all over New Zealand.
+Land Search and Rescue is a national volunteer organisation which provides search and rescue assistance to the lost, missing and injured across New Zealand.

 Our volunteers operate in suburban, urban, wilderness and rural areas including regional and forest parks, shorelines and caves.

-These unpaid professionals offer their specialist search and rescue skills to the public 24 hours a day, 7 days a week via the New Zealand Police and the Rescue Coordination Centre.
+Our unpaid professionals offer their specialist search and rescue skills free to the public 24 hours a day, 7 days a week via the New Zealand Police and the Rescue Coordination Centre.

-We have over 3,500 trained search and rescue volunteers who are members of 61 local groups covering the length and breadth of New Zealand.
-There are also 18 specialist teams such as LandSAR Search Dogs, LandSAR Caving, Alpine Cliff Rescue and Swift Water Rescue who operate on a local level where there is a requirement for these specialist skills.
+We have over 3,000 trained search and rescue volunteers who are members of 63 local groups covering the length and breadth of New Zealand.
+There are also specialist disciplines such as Land Search and Rescue Dogs, CaveSAR, CanyonSAR, Alpine Cliff Rescue (ACR) and RiverSAR who operate on a local level where there is a requirement for these specialist skills.

-The LandSAR Board is the governance body of the organisation and comprises of independent and elected Directors.
+The Land Search and Rescue Board is the governance body of the organisation and comprises of independent and elected Directors.
 The Board appoints the Chief Executive who delivers an annual management plan to support the Board’s strategies.
-He is supported by a small team of salaried National Support Office Staff.
+He is supported by a small team of salaried National Support Staff.